-Children receiving antineoplastic agents of low emetogenicity should receive no routine prophylaxis.
+Children receiving antineoplastic agents of minimal emetogenicity should receive no routine prophylaxis.

 Other Antiemetic Modalities

-Current consensus is that the following may be effective in children receiving antineoplastic agents:
+Current consensus is that the following modalities may be effective in children receiving antineoplastic agents:

-Virtual reality may convey benefit.
-Other recommendations (low level of evidence) include:
+In addition, virtual reality may convey some benefit.
+Other recommendations (low level of evidence) include the following:

-Despite a lack of strong evidence, most experts feel that these recommendations are unlikely to result in undesirable effects or to adversely affect quality of life, and they may convey benefit.
+Despite a lack of strong evidence, most experts think that these recommendations are unlikely to result in undesirable effects or to adversely affect quality of life, and they may convey benefit.

 Prophylaxis with a 5-HT3 antagonist alone leads to poor CINV control in patients receiving antineoplastic agents of moderate and high emetic risk.
-A synthesis of the three studies that evaluated alternative antiemetic agents (chlorpromazine and metoclopramide) in children receiving highly emetogenic chemotherapy observed a complete CINV control rate of 9% (95% confidence interval: 0, 20).
+A synthesis of three studies that evaluated alternative antiemetic agents (chlorpromazine and metoclopramide) in children receiving highly emetogenic chemotherapy observed a complete CINV control rate of 9% (95% confidence interval: 0, 20).
 When corticosteroids are contraindicated, it is recommended that nabilone or chlorpromazine be administered together with ondansetron or granisetron to children receiving highly emetogenic chemotherapy.
 Metoclopramide is a third option for children receiving moderately emetogenic chemotherapy.
-It is also recommended that corticosteroids be combined with a serotonin antagonist for patients receiving highly and moderately emetogenic chemotherapy.
+Corticosteroids combined with a serotonin antagonist are recommended for patients receiving highly and moderately emetogenic chemotherapy.